mdolab/niceplots/README.md

 ## How do I install?

-Niceplots can be pip installed directly from PyPI
+NicePlots can be pip installed directly from PyPI

 ```shell
 pip install niceplots